xbili/RobloxLsp/README.md

 # Roblox Luau Language Server

+## Personal Fork

+This is my personal fork of the LSP, because I needed to run this within Neovim.
+The only difference is that I added a `run.sh` script that runs this from a Homebrew installed version of `lua-language-server` binary.

 [Original Project](https://github.com/sumneko/lua-language-server) by [sumneko](https://github.com/sumneko)

 Make sure you don't have both [Lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) by sumneko and Roblox LSP enabled.